abdallah-eid/QuadCopter/README.md

 -Basic understanding of control systems and physical modeling.

 For Drone.slx file to open you need to download the drone solidworks files and the assembly first.

+This project was the work of me and https://github.com/moustafaabuelmagd